Hi, we’re Theo and Cosette. We like each other. We have a dog. His name is Sam.

 630 Raven Avenue, Miami Springs

-The reception is a backyard party and will be held at 6pm at a private residence.
+The reception is a backyard party and will be held following the ceremony at a private residence.
 Drinks and hors-d’oeuvres will be followed by dinner and dancing.
 Guests can park at any nearby street parking.

 On the menu: Cuban roast pork.

 Dance battles are allowed and encouraged.
-Feel free to submit a song request.
+Submit a song request.

 Add to our story